chinedufn/percy/book/src/contributing/internal-design/sibling-text-nodes.md

 let sibling_text_nodes = html! { <div> hello {different_text} } </div> };
 ```

-Our `virtual_dom_rs` patch function would be able to find the old "World" text node since we've ensured that it
+Our `percy_vdom` patch function would be able to find the old "World" text node since we've ensured that it
 did not get merged in with any other text nodes.